undecaf/storage-composer/README.md

   	  	  <li><a href="https://www.gnupg.org/gph/en/manual.html">GPG-encrypted</a></li>
   	  	</ul>
-  	  	When booting, building or mounting such a target, the user will be prompted for the GPG passphrase.
+  	  	When booting, building or mounting such a target, the user will be prompted for the key file passphrase.
   	  </li>
   	</ol></p>
     <p>You can create a key file yourself or have StorageComposer create one with